India picks private banker KV Kamath as first BRICS bank head

 “They have been notified about it,” Tiwari said.
 “There is no scope for any partner country to raise an objection to Mr. Kamath’s appointment because it was already decided that India will choose the first BRICS bank head.”

-Reporting by Rajesh Kumar Singh, Rupam Jain Nair and Manoj Kumar; Additional reporting by Megha Rajagopalan in BEIJING; Editing by Douglas Busvine, Muralikumar Anantharaman and Jacqueline Wong
+Reporting by Rajesh Kumar Singh, Rupam Jain Nair and Manoj Kumar; Editing by Douglas Busvine and Muralikumar Anantharaman